endlos99/xdt99/README.md

  * `xga99`: A GPL cross-assembler
  * `xbas99`: A TI BASIC and TI Extended BASIC lister and encoder
  * `xdm99`: A disk manager for sector-based TI disk images
+ * `xhm99`: A manager for HFE images used by HxC floppy emulators
- * `xvm99`: A volume manager for nanoPEB/CF7A Compact Flash cards
+ * `xvm99`: A volume manager for nanoPEB/CF7+ Compact Flash cards
  * `xdt99-mode`: A major mode for the GNU Emacs text editor
  * `xdt99 IDEA`: A plugin for the IntelliJ IDEA development environment